This is a continuation from Part 1

 24. Reborn in the Light, Cherie Sutherland PhD, Bantam Books 1992 – If you want to read a well written professional review of NDEs, this book is for you.
 It was originally written as a dissertation and as such, is full of facts, scientific methodology, analysis and case studies.
 In other words, it was not written for sensationalism or emotional impact.
 Bantam capitalized on the success of Bettie Eadie’s book when they came out with this one so it also sold well.
 I remember I enjoyed it better than Betty’s book it because of the scientific / academic approach.
 But the book is not for everybody.
 It’s long, detailed, drawn-out in places and contains stuff that you may not be looking for if you just want to get to the meat of NDE stories.
 There are thousands of such stories out there, perhaps millions.
 It seems every book has unique stories to tell.
 This one is no different but the commentary in dissecting the stories makes this one more worthwhile to me.
 If you want to know how experiencing an NDE changed fifty Australians into more loving, caring, sensitive, happy and fulfilled people, then this book will be helpful to you.
 It was to me.

 25. Embraced by the Light, Betty J Eadie with Curtis Taylor, Gold Leaf Press, 1992 – This is by far the most controversial book on this list.
 If you haven’t read it, you must in order to be well informed about the NDE literature out there.
 It’s still available, it’s still being reviewed and it’s still causing strong emotional response on both sides.
 Good for you Betty and Curtis.
 In other words, it’s a successful book.
 Does it contain truth?
 Yes.
 Does it contain errors?
 Yes.
 Does it contain pernicious falsehoods that will damn you to hell if you believe them?
 You decide.
 I made my mind up years ago when I first read it.
 My review might have been a one-star because of how contrived and misleading it is, but if I were judging solely on the salability of the product, she gets five stars – or rather Curtis does, since he really wrote it.
 To understand the controversy, read the one-star reviews on Amazon and elsewhere.
 Or you can read number twenty on this list, Embarrassed by the Light from my friend Doug Beardall.
 But you really should read the book and form your own opinion.
 Betty is a nice lady who probably had an NDE but I’m not so sure the interpretation we got in her book is accurate, reliable or believable.
 It negates the good stuff.
+Read what Max Skousen had to say about Betty’s book here.
+He was responding to Jerry Lund.

 26. Closer to the Light, Melvin Morse with Paul Perry, Willard Books, 1990 – This one is sad for me, mainly because I learned the author was recently charged with torture of his eleven-year-old daughter.
 This book was a bestseller at the time of publication.
 He was interviewed on Oprah, Larry King and other shows.
 It is specifically about Near-Death Experiences of children.
 At the time I read the book I thought it was well-researched and well-written.
 After all, Dr. Morse is a recognized authority in the field of near-death studies.
 His book was endorsed by Dr. Raymond Moody.
 I enjoyed the book and learned much from it.
 He published a later book on the same subject entitled Transformed by the Light (1993) which is about how NDEs transform people.
 It is similar to Cherie Sutherland’s Reborn in the Light (1992).
 Seems like everyone was writing some sort of book about NDEs back then and making sure they had something about the light in the title.
 I don’t know if you can get past his current problems and get some good out of this one that did well back in the 90’s.
 Perhaps focusing on the beauty and innocence of children will help.
 I hope the charges prove to be false.
 The torture charge stems from his daughter’s claim that he held her face under running water as a form of punishment and called it waterboarding.
 As his lawyer said, he has already been tried in the court of public opinion and the media.
 So sad.